Meet Our Providers

 Outside of practicing psychiatry, Erin enjoys spending time with her corgi, traveling, reading, and relaxing at the beach.

 Carrie earned undergraduate degrees in English and Spanish from the University of Mississippi before pursuing a career in nursing.
 She received her Bachelor’s Degree in Nursing in 2006, where she graduated magna cum laude and was inducted into Sigma Theta Tau Honor Society.
 She worked in Emergency Trauma, ICU, and Psychiatric ER before deciding to pursue her Master’s Degree to become a Nurse Practitioner.
 While in graduate school, she served as a student provider for several medical missions in Guatemala, where she ultimately returned to research her master’s thesis.
 As a board certified Family Nurse Practitioner through the American Academy of Nurse Practitioners, Carrie has focused her practice in General Psychiatry since 2012.
 She enjoys seeing adults, adolescents, and children ages 6 and up.
+Carrie is currently not taking new patients.

 Dr. Payne graduated from the Wake Forest School of Medicine in 1999 and completed a general adult psychiatry residency at Duke University Medical Center in 2003.
 This was followed by the Duke/GlaxoSmithKline Clinical Psychopharmacology Research Fellowship in 2004 and the Department of Veterans Affairs Special Fellowship Program in Advanced Psychiatry in 2008.
 She has worked in a variety of settings, including the Durham VA teaching medical students and residents, research institutions, and various locations in the community.
 Her practice includes, but is not limited to, mood disorders, anxiety disorders, post-traumatic stress disorder, and psychotic disorders using a combination of psychopharmacology and psychotherapy.
 She is Board Certified in Psychiatry by the American Board of Psychiatry and Neurology.
 Prior to medical school, Dr. Payne obtained a B.A. in mathematics from the University of Richmond in 1983.
 After this, she lived and worked in Quito, Ecuador for a couple of years, where she developed a fair command of Spanish.
 In 1985, Dr. Payne returned to Virginia to complete a master’s degree in Statistics from Virginia Polytechnic Institute and State University.
 She continues to use her Spanish language skills to communicate with patients in her work as a psychiatrist at Psychiatric Associates of NC.